Hierarchy of Needs ft. MVP

 MVP is a product that has the minimum number of features that makes it viable for a business to run.
 It has four components:

 As you might have seen, some needs are more essential for product to function while others are good-to-have.
 The importance of these needs is in decreasing order from top to bottom.
 It needs to first solve the problem, then consistently do so.
-It should do so in a usable manner, and give customer satisfaction at the end of the job.
+It should also do it in an easy-to-use manner, and give customer satisfaction at the end of the job.

 The order of importance does not mean you focus on the first ignoring others, and them move onto the next one.
 That’s a wrong approach.
-If you ignore the other needs of the product, you may end up creating a product that solves the problem but only for you, and is unusable for others.
-Or solves but breaks on the first go.
+If you ignore the other needs of the product, you may end up creating a product that solves the problem but only for you, and is not usable for others.
+Or it solves but breaks on the first go, and thus is not reliable.

 Building MVP the Correct way!